Torre dei Sabbioni 2531 m

 Starting point: road San Vito di Cadore – Scotter Hut

-Approach - From San Marco Hut follow the good path (n.
-226) rising towards Forcella Grande mt.
-2255, a wide saddle between Cima Bel Prà on the right-hand side and Cima Tajola on the left, and reaching the saddle.
+Approach - From Rifugio San Marco follow the good path (n.
+226) rising towards Forcella Grande 2255 m, a wide saddle between Cima Bel Prà on the right-hand side and Cima Tajola on the left, and reaching it.
 Torre dei Sabbioni is appearing if you're looking towards North.
 From Forcella Grande leave the main path on your left-hand side and follow an high and level little trail through the scree-slopes, surrounding all the sides of Torre dei Sabbioni and making almost a 360° round, skirting at first West Face, then North and East ones and finally rising steeply to reach a great hanging terrace at Forcella Sabbioni, just below the South side of the tower, near a rocky bridge towards Cima Bel Prà.
-Here the route starts.
+Here it starts the route.

 L1 – Climb a short step along a little shallow chimney, reaching the Lower ledge.
 Follow the ledge 20 meters towards left (facing in), reaching an obvious chimney with a jammed block in its upper part.
 Belay under the chimney.
 II, I.

 L2 – Up along the chimney leading to the jammed block; climb it on the left side (crux, pegs) and belay soon afterwards.
-III and IV-, 25 mt.
+III and IV-, 25 m.